Tuesday, November 25, 2014

 Fight between the Fédérés and Regular Troops West of Paris by Michel Charles Fichot, 1871, zoom

-The Press during the Commune (in French) Les Amis de la Commune
+La Presse pendant la Commune Les Amis de la Commune

-Activity is informal but intense.
-The men in the foreground have not gone home to sleep.
+The men in the foreground have not gone home to sleepMost were in their '30's.
+They had the energy of youth.

 The Commune at City Hall - The Throne Room